Volanalytics/campaign-war-room/README.md

 ## Overview

-Campaign War Room is an email-to-forum system that automatically converts incoming emails into actionable posts.
+Campaign War Room is an email-to-forum system that automatically converts incoming emails from Internet Bot listeners, into actionable posts.
 The platform provides a centralized location for your team to manage, respond to, and track action items derived from various digital communications sources.

 ## Getting Started